jbat10/KIT325/docs/tool_index.md

 # Tool Index

-in the case where the documentation and download of the tool are in the same location, only one link is provided.
+In the case where the documentation and download of the tool are in the same location, only one link is provided.

 ### AVML - Acquire Volatile Memory Linux
 Version Used: v0.14.0